gzock/iyahate-blog/README.md

 本文...
 ```

-Convert the Markdown files into `data/posts.json` anytime with:
+Convert the Markdown files into per-post JSON files (manifest + individual documents under `public/posts/`) anytime with:

 ```bash
 npm run posts:generate
 ```

-The app keeps using `data/posts.json`, so rerun the command whenever you add or edit Markdown content.
+The app reads from `public/posts/manifest.json` plus the per-post files, so rerun the command whenever you add or edit Markdown content to refresh those assets.